cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 prefix + denom = {destPortN}/{destChannelN}/.../{destPort0}/{destChannel0}/denom
 ```

-Example: transfering `100 uatom` from port `HubPort` and channel `HubChannel` on the Hub to
+Example: transferring `100 uatom` from port `HubPort` and channel `HubChannel` on the Hub to
 Ethermint's port `EthermintPort` and channel `EthermintChannel` results in `100
 EthermintPort/EthermintChannel/uatom`, where `EthermintPort/EthermintChannel/uatom` is the new
 denomination on the receiving chain.

-In the case those tokens are transfered back to the Hub (i.e the **source** chain), the prefix is
+In the case those tokens are transferred back to the Hub (i.e the **source** chain), the prefix is
 trimmed and the token denomination updated to the original one.

 ### Problem

 The problem of adding additional information to the coin denomination is twofold:

-1. The ever increasing length if tokens are transfered to zones other than the source:
+1. The ever increasing length if tokens are transferred to zones other than the source:

 If a token is transferred `n` times via IBC to a sink chain, the token denom will contain `n` pairs
 of prefixes, as shown on the format example above.
 This poses a problem because, while port and